deepjs/getting-started-with-deep/tutorial.md

 The second is a repl access to node, so you can type direct command if needed (more on this later).
 You will see all the server logs in this terminal window.

-All the server configuration files (routes map, RESTful services, statics) are in the /server_config/ folder.
+All the server configuration files (routes map, RESTful services, statics) are in the */server_config* folder.
 We will go back to these later when will add stuff to the server.
 For now let's go to something visual.

-### Open a browser window for the app and navigate to http://localhost:3000/
+### Open a browser window for the app and navigate to **http://localhost:3000/**

 You can now see a page in your browser.
 It's not very exciting, but that's OK.

-The HTML page that displays "Nothing here yet!" was constructed with the HTML code shown below.
+The HTML page that displays *"Nothing here yet!"* was constructed with the HTML code shown below.
 I'm sure I don't have to explain it.
 Just mention that we load a css, jquery, swig (that is our templating engine but you will see you could use yours), Jstorage (not required but necessary for this tutorial later as we would use it to access the local storage).

 www/index.html:
 ```html